 Since Yoga is such a powerful healing practice on all levels, we feel very strongly that everyone should have the opportunity to experience Yoga.
-We offer a donation-based / hybrid model that offers a monthly membership option, so students can attend unlimited classes and develop an on-going Yoga practice; while still allowing students to drop in for individual classes on a donation basis.
+We offer a sliding scale a la carte system that also offers a monthly membership option, so students can attend unlimited classes and develop an on-going Yoga practice; while still allowing students to drop in for individual classes on a sliding scale basis.

-Our donation range is between $15 – $25 per class and the pricing for kids and students with a valid high school or college ID is $15 per class.
+Our sliding scale range is between $15 – $25 per class and the pricing for kids and students with a valid high school or college ID is $12 per class.
 We hope this flexible models allows everyone the opportunity to develop an on-going Yoga practice with the intent of creating long-lasting positive change.

 - New Students – $49 for 30 days Unlimited Yoga

 - Monthly Unlimited with AutoPay – $99 per month with 3 month commitment

 - One Month Unlimited without AutoPay – $129 per month

 - Sliding Scale Range – $15-$25 per class (cash, credit or account payment)

 - Kids / High School and College with valid ID – $12 per class (cash, credit or account payment)